userlocalhost/trema-satellite/README.md

 }
 ```

-Once execute Trema with 'trema run', you can see topology-graph and port-stats graph.
+Once execute Trema with 'start_trema_satellite' command, you can see topology-graph and port-stats graph.

     # for topology graph
     http://tsat-test:8080/topology